bbcarchdev/twine/README.md

 A simple bridge, `twine-inject`, is provided: this simply reads data from a file and submits it as a message.
-You must specify the MIME type of the file on the command-line, and this type is checked to ensure that it's supported by a known processor before submission.
-A more complex bridge might wait on a queue provided by another system, receiving updates and continually submitting them to Twine for processing.
+You must specify the MIME type of the file on the command-line, which must be a typed registered by a processor module loaded by the writer daemon.

+A more complex bridge might wait on a change-feed provided by another system, receiving updates and continually submitting them to Twine for processing.

 The rationale for splitting the processors and bridges (despite many applications having a need for them to be tightly-coupled) is: